Courageously Accompanying Youth & Young Adults

 We believe young people are essential to the Church and to increase their encounters with Christ…

-The Diocese will hire three diocesan regional Associate Directors of Youth and Young Adult Ministry by July 1, 2019.
+Original Goal: The Diocese will hire three diocesan Regional Associate Directors of Youth and Young Adult Ministry by July 1, 2019.

-- Goal Update September 2020: The Office of Youth and Young Adult Ministry announced a new training program that is based on the needs expressed by youth ministry leaders.
+For example, the Office of Youth and Young Adult Ministry announced a new training program that is based on the needs expressed by youth ministry leaders.
 Courageous Youth Ministry Training is FREE and FLEXIBLE, can be offered ONLINE or IN-PERSON depending on your preference, and can even be offered in ENGLISH or SPANISH.
-The idea is to meet a parish’s specific needs in order to bring quality youth ministry training to our parishes.
+The idea is to meet a parish’s specific needs in order to bring quality youth ministry training to our parishes

-We will increase student participation by 1000% (4,000 individuals) at established campus ministry communities, and create new Catholic student communities for all local colleges and universities in the Diocese by Easter of 2021.
+Original Goal: We will increase student participation by 1,000% (4,000 individuals) at established Campus Ministry communities and create new Catholic student communities for all local colleges and universities in the Diocese by Easter of 2021.

 - Article: March 2021: Becoming Catholic: A USF Student’s Conversion Story